palmerr23/Teensy8x8AudioBoard/readme.md

 Chip data (p12) indicates 4.3 + 6.7 = 11 mA per stereo (input + output) channel pair (i.e. 88 mA for 8x8).

-# Obtaining the hardware
-1. Download the [Gerber Files] and have boards produced by your favorite PCB manufacturer and then mount the SMD components.
-2. Order assembled (PCBA) boards from JLCPCB.
-These boards are supplied with just the SMD components.
-The headers required for your application must be added.
-Input and output coupling capacitors are not implemented on the PCB, so your implementation must include them if the Wing boards are not used.
-2. Purchase ready-made boards from my Tindie store https://www.tindie.com/products/palmerr223/teensy-8x8-audio-board/.

 # Function Reference